+-- XDS Repository Should be around here? --

+vvv Inspecting ITI-18 vvv

+(It should not be here, will move to XDS Consumer)

 XML code of RegistryStoredQueryRequest [ITI-18] transaction sample composes of three main sections.
 The first section labeled “query:AdhocQueryRequest” is where XML schematic information are located and the label also act as marker which tell interpreter program to recognize it as ITI-18 transaction.
 The second section labeled “query:ResponseOption” mark the expected format of query result that will return to Document Consumer.
 The third section starts from label “rim:AdhocQuery” contain all search keywords issued by Document Consumer.
 These search keywords are selected Metadata attributes and its value.

+vvv Inspecting ITI-18 response vvv

 When Document Registry Actor received the transaction, they will use search keyword provided to search for registry with matched Metadata attribute values.
 Then it returns the result to Document Consumer Actor as response transaction.
 With header labeled “query:AdhocQueryResponse”, the transaction contains search result depend on query type specified in ITI-18 transaction.
 If the query expected for “LeafClass” as result, the response would return Metadata attributes of all matched result in detailed.
 Otherwise, if the query expected for “ObjectList”, the response would return object reference number of all matched results.
 These two types of response specifically selected depend on search behavior of Document Consumer Actor’s user.
 The query which specified “LeafClass” as its search result must provide keyword which unique to its corresponding document, such as document unique ID or object reference UUID.
 At the same time, “ObjectList” are used to search for wide range of document with generic search keyword and value where discovery of document existent is the main goal.

+XDS Document Consumer

+(Shouldn’t be here, need move to its own subsection)

+-- Explain Role of this Actor in this implement--

-For document query, XDS Document Consumer query for document Metadata attributes stored within XDS Document Registry Blockchain providing search operation type and some Metadata attributes value as search keyword via ITI-18 transaction.
+For document query, XDS Document Consumer query for document Metadata attributes stored within XDS Document Registry Blockchain.

+Following IHE XDS Profile, XDS Document Consumer actor is where the user specifies search keyword values of Metadata attributes for the system to query for matching document exist within XDS Affinity Domain.

+vvv Begin Search operation at XDS Consumer vvv

+providing search operation type and some Metadata attributes value as search keyword via ITI-18 transaction.
 XDS Document Registry will check if the transaction is ITI-18 before performing search operation matching specified search type using provided keyword Metadata attributes value.

+vvv Explain search operation in detail vvv

+-- Need more clear explanation --